ChristinaLK/2015-01-05-wise-cuboulder/novice/git/03-conflict.md

 ### Challenge
-Clone the repository created by your instructor.
+Clone the JellyBeanCode repository: https://github.com/rachelslaybaugh/JellyBeanCode.git
 *    Add a new file to it,
-*    and modify an existing file (your instructor will tell you which one).
+*    and modify the existing ExampleInput.py
 *    When asked by your instructor, pull her changes from the repository to create a conflict, then resolve it.